Taxi 2: Cameraman death

 On Monday, August 16, 1999, only two weeks into filming, Boulevard de l'Amiral-Bruix was closed to traffic for the length between Porte Dauphine and Porte Maillot.
 The Peugeot 406 had to come speeding out of the tunnel, head on to the springboard, jump over two AMX-30 tanks and land on a bed of boxes and mattresses.
 After an unsuccessful first try, the stunt coordinator Rémy Julienne with 35 years of experience and credit of 4000 films including six James Bond films, decided to increase the incline of the springboard a bit and also up the car's running speed.
 On the second take, the taxi took off faster and higher, landing a few meters further than expected, hitting the 41-year-old cameraman Alain Dutartre, his assistant and a third person.
 Dutartre died a few hours later in the hospital.
 The assistant had both of his legs broken.
 Besson was in Los Angeles at the time and was contacted immediately.
 He flew to the set, where detectives were already investigating the matter.
 Filming had to continue, but did so in a somber mood.

 In June 2002, Luc Besson was summoned to court.
 Authorities alleged safety was compromised in an effort to cut costs.
 The stunt coordinator Rémy Julienne was given a one-year suspended jail sentence, and fined €13,000.
 Luc Besson, Grenet and director Gerard Krawczyk were initially cleared of charges.
 But the Paris Court of Appeal reversed the ruling in June 2009, and EuropaCorp was convicted of involuntary manslaughter, and ordered to pay €100,000.
 Julienne's jail sentence was reduced to six months, and his fine was reduced from €13,000 to €2,000, but he was required to pay the Dutartre family €50,000 in court costs.

 Reception

 Box office

-Opening on 830 screens on 29 March 2000, the film set an opening day and week record in France.
+The film opened in Marseille, France on 25 March 2000 on nine screens and had 17,800 admissions.
+Opening nationwide on a record 830 screens on 29 March 2000, the film set an opening day and week record in France.
 It had 759,512 admissions on opening day, beating the record set by Asterix and Obelix vs. Caesar, and over 3 million admissions for the week, beating the record set by The Visitors II: The Corridors of Time.
 It went on to have 10.3 million admissions in France (the highest for the year) and 5 million in 37 other countries worldwide.
 It also had good TV ratings with 10 million viewers on TF1.